Complete Java Selenium Testing Tutorial: Guide To The Java Automation

 - Selenium Grid

-If you want to perform browser automation on different browsers such as Chrome, Firefox etc, Selenium WebDriver is your best bet.
-Now I’ll explore the Selenium WebDriver features in detail in this Selenium & Java tutorial.
+If you want to perform browser automation on different browsers such as Chrome, Firefox, Edge, Internet Explorer, etc., Selenium WebDriver is an ideal choice.

-To start performing browser automation with Selenium & Java, you need to ensure that below prerequisites are met.
+To perform cross browser Selenium Java testing, you must ensure that the below prerequisites are met.

-Step 1: Depending upon the operating system (Mac, Windows or Linux) download and install JDK with JRE (32 bit or 64 bit).
+Step 1: Depending on the operating system (Mac, Windows, or Linux), download JDK with JRE (32 or 64 bit) and then install it.

 Step 2: Create a new environment variable JAVA_HOME and define the value to JDK installation location in the system.

-Right Click “This PC”–> Properties –>Advanced system settings –> Environment variables –> System Variables –> Add a variable JAVA_HOME with path of JDK installation folder.
+Right-click “This PC”–> Properties –>Advanced system settings –> Environment variables –> System Variables –> Add a variable JAVA_HOME with the path of the JDK installation folder.

 For Example, JAVA_HOME → C:\Program Files\Java\jdk-9

-Step 3: Update the path to the bin folder of JDK installation folder.
-In path variable of the System variables add the value %JAVA_HOME%\bin.
+Step 3: Update the path to the bin folder of the JDK installation folder.
+In the path variable of the System variables, add the value %JAVA_HOME%\bin.

-Step 4: Verify the successful installation of Java in your system by using the command java –version in the command prompt.
+Step 4: Verify the successful installation of Java in your system by using the following command in the command prompt:

 IDE(Integrated Development Environment)

-Download the latest version of any IDE depending upon your Operating System (32 or 64 bit) and setup in your system for browser automation with Selenium & Java.
-You can download Eclipse or download IntelliJ as they are one of the preferred IDE’s.
+Download the latest version of any IDE depending upon your Operating System (32 or 64 bit) and install it in your system for Selenium Java testing automation.
+For example, you can download Eclipse or download IntelliJ as they are one of the preferred IDE’s.

-There are different types of drivers each supporting a specific browser.
-You can download them in the link below:
+There are different types of drivers, each supporting a specific browser.
+You can download them from the official Selenium website.

 You can also find a documentation page in each driver section to understand the compatibility of the driver and the browser version.
-Below is the compatibility of gecko driver & chrome driver which are for Firefox and Google chrome respectively.
+For example, below is the compatibility of the Gecko driver with the required version of Selenium and Firefox.

 How To Configure Selenium WebDriver With Eclipse?

-Creating the first project for browser automation with Selenium & Java and completing it successfully would require a lot of patience.
-The below steps would assist in taking a step forward.
+Creating the first project for cross browser automation with Selenium and Java and completing it successfully would require a lot of patience.
+However, the below steps would assist in taking a step forward.

-You can create your project either as a java project or a maven project.
+In this Selenium Java testing tutorial, you will see how to create your project either as a Java or a Maven project.

 Creating a Java project in Eclipse IDE